-Hotel revenue from room rental is recognised over time during the period of stay for the hotel guests.
+Revenue from hotel's accommodation is recognised over time during the period of stay for the hotel guests.
 Revenue from food and beverage sales and other ancillary services is generally recognised at a point in time when the food and beverage are served to the customers.